flowroute/flowroute-numbers-php/README.md

 	require_once('vendor/autoload.php');

 	use FlowrouteNumbersLib\Controllers\TelephoneNumbersController;
+	use FlowrouteNumbersLib\APIException;

 	$tnc = new TelephoneNumbersController();

+	use FlowrouteNumbersLib\Models\BillingMethod;

 	?>

-You can then add lines for each of the following PurchasePhoneNumbersController methods and comment out each line as needed, or create unique files for each of the following methods:
+Add the following TelephoneNumbersController methods between `$use FlowrouteNumbersLib\Models\BillingMethod;` and `?>` and then comment out each line as needed.
+You can also create individual files for each method as long as each file contains the information above.
-The Telephone Numbers Controller contains all of the methods necesary to purchase a new phone number and to manage your owned phone number inventory.
-The Controller supports the following methods:

 <li>[`purchase`](#purchaseno)
 <li>[`listAccountTelephoneNumbers`](#listnumbers)